ibmverse/verse-developer/README.md

-## Documentation and Samples for Verse Extension
+# IBM Verse Developer Extension for Google Chrome

-* The `_tutorials` directory contains all the tutorials.
-If a html page under `_tutorials` needs to be list in the index.html, its `categories` property should contain the value of `tutorial`.
+* The `_tutorials` directory contains all the tutorials
+* The `_reference` directory contains the reference documentation

-* The `sample` directory contains all the sample codes.
+* The `sample` directory contains all the sample code used in the tutorials

-The samples are © 2016 under the terms of the MIT License.
+The samples are ï¿½ 2016 under the terms of the MIT License.